Automated Impact Assessment¶

 - Finally, it analyzes kernel modules, specifically examining ELF files to identify the symbols.

-ONEKEY compares the extracted data with the rules, and if there is a match, it gives the CVE a positive score.
+ONEKEY compares the extracted data with the rules, and if there is a match, it gives the vulnerability a positive score.

 Examples¶